2 hurt in rollover crash in Jo Daviess County

 MENOMINEE, Ill. – Two people were injured in a rollover crash Tuesday in Jo Daviess County.

-Cesar Vega-Gonzalez, 22, and Juana Vega-Gonzalez, 43, both of Burbank, were taken by ambulance to MercyOne Dubuque Medical Center for treatment, according to a press release issued today by the Jo Daviess County Sheriff’s Department.
+Cesar Vega-Gonzalez, 22, and Juana Vega-Gonzalez, 43, both of Burbank, were taken by ambulance to MercyOne Dubuque Medical Center for treatment, according to a press release.

 The crash occurred at about 4:35 p.m.
 Tuesday on U.S. 20 near North Imbus Lane near Menominee.
 The release states that Cesar Vega-Gonzalez was driving east when he lost control of his vehicle while negotiating a curve.
 It left the roadway, rolled over and struck a guardrail.